JonathanGrossman/python_basics/12_lists.md

 >>> 'TypeError: can only concatenate list (not "int") to list'
 ```
-The example above is the same as the one before it, except it adds the integer `3` in the list concatenation.
+The example above is the same as the one before it, except it adds the integer `3` in the list concatenation `message_list = intro_list + pants_list + shirts_list + 3`.
 You get an error `TypeError: can only concatenate list (not "int") to list`.
 You can't add a list to a non-list.

 List replication is replicating a list by multplying it by an integer using the `*` operator.
 For instance, declare a variable and set it equal to a list.
-Multiply the variable by an integer.
-It returns a new list with the values from the original list appearing three times in the new list.
+Multiply the variable by the integer `5`.
+It returns a new list with the values from the original list appearing five times in the new list.

 ```python
 # example of list replication